serqco/qabstracts/codebook.md

 so that multiple different codings are often expected to occur after a heading `h-xx`, not only `xx`.

-Note 2: `h-conclusion` will very often be followed by `summary`, although the latter is logically part of Study Description, not Outlook.
+Note 2: If `summary` occurs, it will typically follow `h-conclusion`, although it is logically part of Study Description, not Outlook.